antonycourtney/tabli/src/tabli-core/src/NOTES.md

 - Text in search box input no longer starts at top of open windows. (? artifact of starting from current open window?)

+- * Exception when re-starting Chrome because no current window.
+Test this.

+- * Reverting when we have non-open saved tabs fails in RevertModal.renderItem() because tabItem.openState is null.
+Need to check for tabItem.open.